Clark Kerr

-Clark Kerr (May 17, 1911 – December 1, 2003) was an American professor of economics and academic administrator.
+Clark Kerr (May 17, 1911 – December 1, 2003) was an American economist and academic administrator.
 He was the first chancellor of the University of California, Berkeley, and twelfth president of the University of California.

-Biography

-Early years
+Early life and education

 Kerr was born in Stony Creek, Pennsylvania, to Samuel William and Caroline (Clark) Kerr.
 He was raised on rural farms outside of Reading, Pennsylvania, first in the Stony Creek area and then in the Oley Valley after age 10.
 Even after Kerr became one of the most prominent academic administrators of his generation, he always regarded himself as a "Pennsylvania farm boy" and expressed frustration with intellectuals who showed condescension towards agriculture.

 Kerr earned his A.B. from Swarthmore College in 1932, an M.A. from Stanford University in 1933, and a Ph.D. in economics from UC Berkeley in 1939.
 In 1945, he became an associate professor of industrial relations and was the founding director of the UC Berkeley Institute of Industrial Relations.

 Career

-Becoming chancellor of UC Berkeley
+UC Berkeley

-Soon after the beginning of the Second Red Scare (the McCarthy era), in 1949, the Regents of the University of California adopted an anti-communist loyalty oath to be signed by all University of California employees.
+In 1949, soon after the beginning of the McCarthy era, the Regents of the University of California adopted an anti-communist loyalty oath to be signed by all University of California employees.
 Kerr signed the oath, but fought against the firing of those who refused to sign.
-Kerr gained respect from his stance and was named UC Berkeley's first chancellor when that position was created in 1952.
+Kerr gained respect from his stance and was named University of California, Berkeley's first chancellor when that position was created in 1952.
 As chancellor, Kerr oversaw the construction of 12 high-rise dormitories.
-In September 1953, President Dwight D. Eisenhower appointed him to the Commission on Intergovernmental Relations.
+In September 1953, then U.S. President Dwight D. Eisenhower appointed him to the Commission on Intergovernmental Relations.